-Yet, to date most of the empirical work that studies the relationship between fragility and weak institution on one hand, and poverty and economic development on the other hand focuses on the macro or country level.
-This complex bidirectional relationship between institutional fragility and economic development in general, and poverty in particular, requires further indepth exploration at the micro-level to disentangle its underlying mechanisms, which remains a major research gap.
-This paper, builds on prior work which aims to measure fragility at the individual level (Baliki, et al, 2017), to study the impact of poverty on the micro- experiences and -perceptions of fragility.
-In order to achieve this objective, we use a household-level fragility exposure index and assess its link to household-level poverty measures in rural Kenya.
+Yet, to date, most of the empirical work that studies the relationship between fragility and weak institutions, on one hand, and poverty and economic development, on the other hand, focuses on the macro- or country-level.
+This complex bidirectional relationship between institutional fragility and economic development in general, and poverty in particular, requires further in-depth exploration at the micro-level to disentangle its underlying mechanisms, which remains a major research gap.
+This paper builds on prior work which aims to measure fragility at the individual-level (Baliki et al., 2017)1 to study the impact of poverty on the micro-experiences and -perceptions of fragility.
+In order to achieve this objective, we use a household-level fragility exposure index (FEI) and assess its link to household-level poverty measures in rural Kenya.
+Using a three-year panel data set, we implement an instrumental variable approach to overcome endogeneity issues given that fragility can drive poverty and vice versa, using exposure to prior climatic stresses as an instrument.
+The findings suggest that higher poverty rates and lower consumption expenditure increase perceptions and experiences of fragility at the micro-level.